ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1897-10-21-Queens-County-Sentinel-Hempstead-NY-p1" "500" /%}}

 {{% fig "pine/590040034-orville-pine-portrait" "500" /%}}

+As I write this, the Richmond County Clerk makes deeds available online going back to the early 1900's, and I found Orville Pine's name among them.

 Read more about the Pine family in the [Hempstead]({{% relref "hempstead" %}}) section.